 Flavie Audi

 Flavie Audi, born in Paris, France, is a French-Lebanese artist currently based in London.
 Her practice finds its point of departure within the manipulation of glass.
 Omnipresent in nearly all contemporary forms of digital devices, glass becomes a symbol of the tension between the realms of the tangible and the digital, as well as a facilitator of the disappearance of physical objects.
-Glass plays a crucial part, for Audi, in contemplating a speculative utopian future world where humans create cosmic fragments and otherworldly landscape formations.
+Glass plays a crucial part, for Audi, in contemplating a speculative utopian future world where humans create cosmic fragments and new types of landscape formations.
 Using the physical properties of glass, Audi highlights the duality between real and virtual worlds.
-In an era of technological innovation that has seen the creation of flawless, synthetic diamonds, undetectable by man or machine, Audi questions how we experience the real.